Medicare Advantage Plans

 You Can Enroll in a Medicare Advantage Plan If…

-• You live in the plan’s service area,
+• You live in the plan’s service area and

 How Medicare Advantage Plans Differ from Original Medicare